 The same goes if you're looking to take on some of the maintenance tasks on your daily driver.
 Working with a brake system can seem like a big job but it doesn't have to be as complex as you might think.
 After all, especially on an older ride, the brake system is pretty straightforward and only has so many individual systems, components and parts to concern yourself with.

 To upgrade your wrenching skills as you upgrade or maintain your ride, refresh your memory with the basics, and then have a look at everything else you need to know about working on your entire brake system.
 In this article, we'll cover:

 To perform any brake maintenance tasks, there are a few tools you'll need before getting started.
 First up is a jack and stands, as you can't really do much without getting the wheels off the vehicle in a safe manner.
 They're really simple tools, but read the instructions if you're unsure.
 It's also a good idea to get a creeper and a rollaround seat, because they really beat lying under your car on a sheet of cardboard in the driveway.

 Then there's the lug wrench, the single most affordable way to remove wheels, outside of a hard landing in rally racing.
-Shop rags, gloves and eye protection are a great idea, because brake cleaner is super effective at cleaning brakes, but it's nasty stuff that you don't want accidentally getting in your eyes.
+Shop towels, gloves and eye protection are a great idea, because brake cleaner is super effective at cleaning brakes, but it's nasty stuff that you don't want accidentally getting in your eyes.
 Pro tip: don't breathe it either.

 Then it's just a few more of the basics, like a good set of wrenches and maybe a torque wrench.
 Line wrenches are also a good idea—they're designed with more contact points for a positive grip that won't damage and round off soft brass or aluminum flare nuts and fittings.
 After you've collected your tools, gather some friends and hopefully we're not being redundant there, right?